Might1969/Ind_shop/indi_shop/README.md

 Access localhost/indi_shop/ProjectAssgn-Ind-PartB-01/index.php through a browser

 ## For Practice005:
+1. If you download this project from GitHub instead of downloading the compressed package directly, please download phpmailer to indi_shop\ProjectAssgn-Ind-PartB-05\vendor\
+The following directory should exist at the end...\htdocs\indi_shop\ProjectAssgn-Ind-PartB-05\vendor\phpmailer\phpmailer\src

-The program has the following path by default: htdocs/indi_shop/ProjectAssgn-Ind-PartB-05/includes/reset-request.inc.php If you change the path, please make sure that in indi_shop/ProjectAssgn-Ind-PartB-05/includes/reset-request.inc.php, line 15: $url = "http://".$_SERVER['HTTP_HOST']."/indi_shop/ProjectAssgn-Ind-PartB-05/create-new-password.php?selector=".$selector."&validator=".$validator; the path can correctly lead to ProjectAssgn-Ind-PartB-05/create-new-password.php, otherwise the reset password link will cause the URL to be unable to be found
+2. The program has the following path by default htdocs/indi_shop/ProjectAssgn-Ind-PartB-05/includes/reset-request.inc.php If you change the path, please make sure that in indi_shop/ProjectAssgn-Ind-PartB-05/includes/reset-request.inc.php, line 15 $url = "http://".$_SERVER['HTTP_HOST']."/indi_shop/ProjectAssgn-Ind-PartB-05/create-new-password.php?selector=".$selector."&validator=".$validator; The path can correctly lead to ProjectAssgn-Ind-PartB-05/create-new-password.php, otherwise the password reset link will cause the url to be unable to be found

 ## 位置：
 part B 第N个练习的文件位于indi_shop/ProjectAssgn-Ind-PartB-0N